Non-JUPAS (Year 1 Admissions)

 - require a student visa/entry permit to study in Hong Kong; OR

-- are holding a visa under the Immigration Arrangements for Non-local Graduates (IANG); OR
+- are holders of a visa/entry permit under the Immigration Arrangements for Non-local Graduates (IANG); OR

 Students may apply for double major in their final year of study, subject to fulfilment of the GPA and unit requirements.